A Guide for Wedding Photographers.

 The vicar recognises the importance of wedding photography to wedding couples, especially where family live at a distance or overseas.
 This guide is for the official wedding photographer.Only the official or nominated wedding photographer is allowed to take photos during the service, except as the couple walk down the aisle at the end.

-Video recording even with DSLRs is not permitted.
+Video recording and audio recording even with DSLRs or mobile phones is not permitted sorry.

 |Parochial Church Council|